stewemetal/composehydrationtracker/README.md

 # HydrationTracker

-This is a demo project for Jetpack Compose interoperability and UI testing.
+This is a demo project featuring Jetpack Compose and View interoperability, and Compose UI testing.

 The project implements an Android app built with AAC and Jetpack Compose.